How to open and use emoji keyboard on your Mac

 2. Choose Show Emoji & Symbols under the Press [fn key’s globe symbol] key to section.

-You can use the Mac emoji viewer just like you would the iPhone one, where you can browse by categories.
+You can use the Mac emoji viewer just like you would the iPhone or iPad one, where you can browse by categories.
 Something unique to Mac, though, is the expand feature, which you can access by clicking the icon next to the search bar in the top right-hand corner of the little window.

 expanded character viewer

 After discovering all this emoji stuff on Mac, I decided to go a bit further and create shortcuts for the emojis I use the most.
-For example, now when I press Control+R, a rolling-eyed emoji appears in the text.
+For example, now, when I press Control + R, a rolling-eyed emoji appears in the text.
 I did it using Keysmith – an app that lets you create, customize, and automate keyboard shortcuts on a Mac.
 Here’s how you can type emojis on Mac with ease.

 1. Download and open Keysmith.